-It cannot be said from the face of the statute that the parts of the cannabis plant excluded from the definition of marijuana cannot fit within the listing of other controlled substances or otherwise be subject to control under the Act.12
+It cannot be said from the face of the statute that the parts of the cannabis plant excluded from the definition of marijuana cannot fit within the listing of other controlled substances or otherwise be subject to control under the Act.

-12 One of the provisions of the CSA civil forfeiture section states: "All species of plants from which controlled substances in schedules I and II may be derived which have been planted or cultivated in violation of this subchapter... may be seized and summarily forfeited to the United States."
+which have been planted or cultivated in violation of this subchapter... may be seized and summarily forfeited to the United States."
 21 U.S.C.
 881(g)(1).
 Subsection 881(g)(3) further states: "The Attorney General, or his duly authorized